NekoTheCatgirl/Cookbook-Bot/README.md

   * A stable host machine

   Installation:
-  1. Download the project
+  1. Download the project.
-  2. Open the AppCredentials.resx in Visual Studio
+  2. Open the AppCredentials.resx in Visual Studio.
-  3. Set the token and other credentials to match your database
+  3. Set the token and other credentials to match your database.
-  4. Compile the application
+  4. Compile the application.
-  5. Run the compiled executable
+  5. Run the compiled executable.

 ## Features:
   * A recipe database system.